apache/tvm/docs/dev/pass_infra.rst

 Pass Instrument
 ^^^^^^^^^^^^^^^

-Currently we introduce four instrument point in the life-cycle of ``PassContext``.
+Currently we introduce four instrument points in the life-cycle of ``PassContext``.

 .. code:: c++